 The Board consists of seven (7) members appointed by the Town Council.
-A quorum of the Board is four (4) of the members of the Board.
-All decisions and actions of the Board shall be by an affirmative vote of a majority of those members present and voting and shall be necessary to authorize any variance from the terms and conditions of the Zoning Ordinance.
+A vote of at least four (4) of the members of the Board in attendance at a hearing shall be necessary to authorize any variance from the terms and conditions of the Zoning Ordinance.
 Any person aggrieved by a decision of the Board of Adjustment by a decision of the Board, may appeal the Board's decision to the Superior Court at any time within thirty (30) days after the Board has rendered its decision.